AJ2O/aws-whitepapers-summary/Networking/vpc-connectivity-options.md

 # Network-to-Amazon VPC Connectivity Options
 These options are useful for integrating AWS resources with existing on-premises services, applications and servers.
 It also allows internal users to interact and connect with the AWS-hosted resources just like any other on-premises resource.

-Below is a comparison table summarizing each option, including their advantages and disadvantages.
+Below is a comparison chart summarizing each option, including their advantages and disadvantages.
 Each option is explained in greater detail in subsequent sections.

 ## Option Comparison
 <html>